How we got here

 While today’s U.S. Congress looks like some sort of pay-per-view deathmatch, many of the individual members of Congress might not be as divided as they appear – but we’ll never know… The problem is found in party leaders such as Senate Republican majority leader Mitch McConnell who gets to pick and choose what legislation the Senate will vote on.
 He can pursue votes that will promote increased partisanship while avoiding votes that would expose his fellow Republicans to controversy (which might hurt them in future elections) or that would get a decent number of Republican votes (showing bipartisanship).
 Unless it is a dire national emergency, congressional leadership rarely allows members of Congress to vote on anything that will call on their moral convictions, because of this, they are rarely allowed the opportunity to find common ground.
 There are plenty of examples of pure partisan fighting that push the two parties apart.
 A recent glaring example, but again conceived by Mitch McConnell, is the GOP pushing through a Supreme Court Justice nominee within a month of an election (that had already started) after refusing to even hold hearings on President Obama’s nomination because ten months was “too close to an election”.
 Battles such as these greatly widen the divide between the two parties

-Political groups and think tanks, funded by the predator elite and loaded with self-proclaimed experts, pundits, and operators continuously push the corporate agenda of minimized government regulation, oversight, and helping society.
+Political groups and think tanks, funded by the parasite class and loaded with self-proclaimed experts, pundits, and operators continuously push the corporate agenda of minimizing government regulation and helping society.
 These folks and their messaging show up across all types of media and they have no issue blaming and labeling anyone or any group that is counter to their corporate cause.
 The climate change issue is a great example where think tanks bend over backward to refute science and slander the climate scientists, reframing them as liberals who just want to control how we live.
 Anything that relates to the regulation of business or anything that is of no benefit to their bottom line (like healthcare) is automatically reframed as socialism or lazy people taking your freedom and money away (the takers).

 All of this gets drilled into our heads through the major networks, cable, internet news magazines, social media, and probably more.
 Right-wing media has evolved to the point where its purpose is to create division.
 They have no problem labeling the stunningly tragic Newtown, CT shooting as a “false flag” perpetrated by actors or encouraging their listeners to sacrifice themselves and protest against governors who are trying to stop the spread of the coronavirus.
 On the other side is the profit-driven mainstream media constantly telling us that we are more divided than ever – without giving their soundbites a hint of research.
 The fact that we have “sides” of the media is a problem in itself.
 Lastly, we hardly help ourselves when we fall for all that crap on Facebook and Twitter and then regurgitate throughout the internet.
 It seems that the more information we get, the more divided we get – a clear indication that we are being manipulated.